What is Concurrent Enrollment?

 Students who wish to take courses for fun or personal growth are welcome to do so, however, many of these courses do not transfer to the LHS transcript.

-The deadline to request credit for enrichment courses on the LHS Transcript is April 2019.
+The deadline to request credit for enrichment courses on the LHS Transcript is mid to late April.
 Specific Date will be updated.
 Remember to submit a course description with the request for credit form.